formbuilder/formbuilder/README.md

 ## Bug Reports

-Please use [github.com issues](http://github.com/formbuilder/formbuilder/issues) for any FormBuilder bugs or features.
+Please use [github issues](http://github.com/formbuilder/formbuilder/issues) for any FormBuilder bugs or features.
+You will probably get a better response if you start by posting a message to the [google group](http://groups.google.com/group/perl-formbuilder).

 ## Author